 UMSL PD has a good working relationship with LLEAs and by statute Normandy Police Department and UMSL Police Department share a joint jurisdiction over much of UMSL's Clery Geography.
-In an effort to provide quality police services UMSL PD has Memorandum Of Understanding (MOU) with Normandy PD designating UMSL to provide all police services on University owned property when the victim is affiliated with the university.
-Normandy PD and UMSL PD work together, as needed, in a cooperative effort to resolve the criminal activity.
+In an effort to provide quality police services UMSL PD has Memorandum Of Understanding (MOU) with Normandy PD.
+Normandy PD and UMSL PD work together, as needed, in a cooperative effort to resolve criminal activity.

 UMSL PD also acts as UMSL's Clery Coordinator.
 UMSL encourages members of the University community to promptly report crimes and other public safety concerns to UMSL PD and appropriate LLEA's.
 UMSL PD makes a good-faith effort each year to obtain statistics for Clery Act crimes from all LLEAs with jurisdictions over UMSL's Clery Geography.
-These LLEAs include the municipal police departments for the municipalities of Bel-Nor, Bel-Ridge, St. Louis City, St. Louis County, Town and Country and Normandy.
+These LLEAs include the municipal police departments for the municipalities of Bel-Nor, St. Louis City, St. Louis County, Town and Country and Normandy.